Annette Bening: Early life and education

 The youngest of four children, she has an older sister Jane, and two older brothers Bradley and Byron.
 The family moved to Wichita, Kansas, in 1959, where she spent her early childhood.
 When Bening was in elementary school, her father relocated the family to San Diego, California, where she spent the remainder of her youth.

 She began acting in junior high school, playing the lead in The Sound of Music.
 She graduated in 1975 from San Diego's Patrick Henry High School, where she studied drama.
 She then spent a year working as a cook on a charter boat taking fishing parties out on the Pacific Ocean, and scuba diving for recreation.
 Bening attended San Diego Mesa College and graduated with a degree in Theatre Arts at San Francisco State University.

 Career

-1980s
+1986–1999: Initial work, breakthrough and rise to prominence

 Bening began her career on stage with the Colorado Shakespeare Festival company in 1980, and appeared in plays at the San Diego Repertory Theatre.
 She was a member of the acting company at the American Conservatory Theater in San Francisco while studying acting as part of the Advanced Theatre Training Program.
 There, she starred in such productions as Shakespeare's Macbeth as Lady Macbeth.
 Bening also starred in productions of Pygmalion and The Cherry Orchard at the Denver Center Theatre Company during the 1985–86 season.
-She made her Broadway debut in 1987, garnering a Tony Award nomination for Best Featured Actress in a Play and receiving a Theatre World Award for her performance in Coastal Disturbances.
+She made her Broadway debut in 1987, garnering a Tony Award nomination for Best Featured Actress in a Play and receiving a Theatre World Award for her performance as young photographer Holly Dancer in Coastal Disturbances.
 Bening made her film debut in The Great Outdoors (1988), starring Dan Aykroyd and John Candy.
 Her next role was as the Marquise de Merteuil in Valmont (1989) opposite Colin Firth.